 When a plant has a luscious name like “chocolate vine,” you may think you can never grow too much of it.
-But growing chocolate vine in gardens can be a problem and getting rid of chocolate vines a bigger one.
+Yet, growing chocolate vine in gardens can be a problem and getting rid of chocolate vines an even bigger one.
 Is chocolate vine invasive?
 Yes, it is a very invasive plant.
 Read on for information about how to control chocolate vine in your backyard or garden.

 Is Chocolate Vine Invasive?

 Only gardeners new to chocolate vine need to ask, “Is chocolate vine invasive?”.
 Once you’ve grown it, you know the answer.
 Chocolate vine (Akebia quinata) is a tough, woody plant that presents a serious ecological threat to native plants.

-This vigorous vine will climb trees or shrubs by twining, but absent supports, it will grow as a dense groundcover.
+This vigorous vine will climb trees or shrubs by twining, but with absent supports, it will grow as a dense groundcover.
 It quickly becomes a thick, tangled mass that overwhelms and chokes out neighboring plants.

 Managing Akebia Chocolate Vines

 Managing Akebia chocolate vines is difficult because of how tough they are and how rapidly they spread.
 This vine grows happily in shade, partial shade, and full sun.
 It sails through droughts and survives freezing temperatures.
 In short, it can and does thrive in many different habitats.

-Chocolate vines grow quickly, shooting up to 40 feet in one growing season.
-The vine produces fruit with seeds that are disbursed by birds.
-But chocolate vine in gardens more often spreads by vegetative means.
+Chocolate vines grow quickly, shooting up to 40 feet (12 m.) in one growing season.
+The vine produces fruit with seeds that are distributed by birds.
+Chocolate vine in gardens though more often spreads by vegetative means.
 Every piece of stem or root left in the ground can grow.

-It’s easier to talk about managing Akebia chocolate vines than to fully eradiacate them.
-Getting rid of chocolate vines is possible, however, using manual, mechanical and chemical control methods.
+It’s easier to talk about managing Akebia chocolate vines than to fully eradicate them.
+Getting rid of chocolate vines is possible, however, using manual, mechanical, and chemical control methods.
 If you are wondering exactly how to control chocolate vine, you have a few options.

 If chocolate vine in gardens has developed into scattered infestations, try using manual and mechanical methods first.
 Pull out groundcover vines by hand, then dispose of them carefully.